-Samantha Pitter joined the Harvard men's swimming and diving coaching staff for the 2013-14 season under recently appointed head coach Kevin Tyrrell.
+Samantha Pitter joined the Harvard men's swimming and diving coaching staff at the beginning of the 2013-14 season under head coach Kevin Tyrrell.
 Pitter came to Harvard after previously coaching at the Massachusetts Institution of Technology.

 Over her five years at MIT, Pitter helped bring both programs to unprecedented levels of success.
 During her tenure as Acting Head Coach she helped lead the Engineers to their best ever NCAA finishes: third place for the men and eighth place for the women.
 Over the course of the 2012-13 season, the women went on to break 12 school records and the men re-wrote 21 of 24 school records, which included three NCAA event titles and one NCAA record.
 She was named NEWMAC Women's Coach of the Year for the squad's performance at the NEWMAC Championships.